ramonclaudio/uniwind-ui/README.md

 - React Native 0.76+
 - Uniwind 1.0+
 - Tailwind CSS 4+
-- clsx
-- tailwind-merge
+- clsx, tailwind-merge

-Some components have additional dependencies you can customize:
+Some components use Expo packages by default.
+Swap them for whatever you use:

 | Component | Default | Swap for |
 |-----------|---------|----------|